Southern Vascular and Pain Management is now Southern VIP!

 John Scallions, MSN, FNP-BC

 John Scallions hails from the Mississippi Delta and has always had a passion to improve the health of his community.
 He has been in the healthcare field for over 30 years with most of that time being focused on vascular health.
 He received his diploma in nursing from Baptist School of Nursing and then graduated from Union University with his Master of Nursing Practice-Family Nurse Practitioner degree.
+John primarily sees PAD patients at the Southern VIP clinics in Memphis and Southaven.

 Our Southern VIP Providers